Our work to create an inclusive, anti-racist campus and world is crucial.

 in Action” and “Microaggressions: Matching Your Values to Your Actions.”

-complete the Intercultural Development Inventory assessment and attend a virtual workshop,
+the Intercultural Development Inventory assessment and attend a virtual workshop,

 to begin developing the capability to shift cultural perspectives and adapt or bridge